shalevwiden/WebsiteProgrammingProject/README.md

 This project has many such references, navigating through the `assets` folder to build a website in the `html_files` folder, definitely making it less maleable.

-In this project I also learned how to add title attributes to HTML elements, how to render Markdown content dynamically in html (like this page here, which is just the rendered README.md from [GitHub]), and how to make css text a gradient through:
+In this project I also learned how to add title attributes to HTML elements, how to render Markdown content dynamically in html through marked.js (like this page here, which is just the rendered README.md from [GitHub]), and how to make css text a gradient through:

 ```css
 -webkit-background-clip: text;